310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki smilesoft %}
 What matters is the beliefs that heroes are born for.
 The true essence of a hero is the very flesh and bones where those beliefs reside.

-While the personal outfit is made for the idol, it’s also to make the fans happy.
+While the personalized outfit is made for the idol, it’s also to make the fans happy.

-So for the sake of everyone who cheers for me as well, I’d like an outfit design full of my charm both as an idol and a hero.
+So for the sake of everyone who cheers for me as well, I’d like an outfit design full of my charm as both an idol and a hero.
 That’s why—

 Anzu.
 Could you and I think up a new outfit design from scratch?

 I’m knowledgeable about heroes, and you’ve always watched over idols.
-If we were to team up, we should be able to create the perfect outfit.
+If we were to team up, we should be able to create an incredible outfit.
 {% endbubble %}

 {% bubble Chiaki grin %}
 …Thank you.
 I just <em>knew</em> you’d say that.

-With the two of us, I’m sure the outfit will turn out perfect.
+With the two of us, I’m sure it will turn out perfect.
 Let’s work hard together, partner…♪
 {% endbubble %}

 ## Chiaki Feature Scout Stories